Scooby Apocalypse: Plot

 Sometime around Christmas Eve in Wisconsin, the group head to a place known as the Athena Center, which housed the Complex's cloud servers and backup data.
 Velma tries to gain information from the servers in hopes of finding a cure, but finds that it is hopeless for her to be able to do so.

 As the group travels around the U.S. in order to survive the apocalypse, they find a mall in Albany, New York.
 Velma sees the mall and believes that it is the perfect place to start a survivor's camp/fortress.
 Using the city's sewers, they are able to get in, and find that every few hours, Beasties from two stores opposite of each other in the mall (CJ Nickel and MEARS) come out and fight each other, leaving a pile of Beast corpses in the mall.
 The group decides to shelter in the upper levels of the mall.
 As they do so, Daisy sets bombs near the stairs and escalators to prevent the Beasties from inside the mall from reaching them, while the group barricades the other entrances and exits, protecting them from the Beasties outside.

 While the group waits for the warring Beastie factions to dwindle in size, Cliffy notices that every time they fight, both sides always have a large amount of Beasties that never seems to be shrinking.
 Velma comes to a conclusion that the Beasties may be breeding.
 Daphne and Fred decide to go to one of the stores, CJ Nickel, to check.
-Before they do so, Fred asks Daphne to marry him [which he has asked millions of times before, with her always saying no].
-However, he tells her this will be the last time.
-Daphne says yes, as they enter.
+Before they do so, Fred asks Daphne to marry him, and Daphne says yes, as they enter.
 The two go in and find a room full of eggs, where the Beasties are growing.
 Daphne shoots at the eggs, killing nearly all of them.
 When they look outside the room, they find that the matured Beasties are all dead, likely due to a psychic link between the children and the parents.
-However, one egg hatches, and the beast mortally wounds Fred before Daphne can kill it.
+One egg hatches however, and the beast mortally wounds Fred before Daphne can kill it.
 Daphne goes back to the group, and they mourn Fred's death.

 Six months later, the Hudson Mall has been turned into Jonestown, a shelter for the humans who survived the nanite plague, named after Fred.
 Velma is currently the leader of Jonestown, and has been dating Shaggy for some time.
 Daisy has become a mother of sorts to Cliffy.
 Daphne, meanwhile, has become distant and vengeful since Fred's death (six months prior, when the group went back to CJ Nickel after Fred's death, his body was found missing, and was presumed to have been taken by the Beasties).
 Scrappy Doo is revealed to have survived, and his implants are now functioning again.
 Scrappy becomes a citizen of Jonestown, and joins Daphne on her hunts.